prometheus/prometheus/docs/querying/basics.md

 form, only a metric name is specified.
 This results in an instant vector containing elements for all time series that have this metric name.

-This example selects all time series that have the `http_requests_total` metric
+This example selects the sample at the current instant, for all time series that have the `http_requests_total` metric name:
-name:

     http_requests_total